 © https://www.fratellowatches.com

-Later, At Baselworld 2018, Omega reintroduced 'The Beast' as a date version to commemorate the 25th anniversary of the Seamaster Diver 300M.
-Although everything changed with the new generation, The unique material composition and distribution remained the same as The Beast.
+Later, At Baselworld 2018, Omega revived ‘The Beast’ as a date version to commemorate the 25th anniversary of the Seamaster Diver 300M.
+Although everything changed with the new generation, The unique composition and distribution of materials remained the same as The Beast.
 In 2020, A chronograph version that fully inherited The Beast’s lineage was released.
-It was equipped with the in-house chronograph caliber 9900, And the rose gold was replaced with Omega’s proprietary Sedna Gold, Further highlighting the appeal of the tri-metal and tantalum.
+It was equipped with the in-house chronograph caliber 9900, And the rose gold was replaced with Omega’s proprietary Sedna gold, Further highlighting the charm of the tri-metal and tantalum.

 The new Omega Seamaster Diver 300M Chronograph